EscolaLMS/headless-format/source/index.md

 ## Example

-The example below show a course with extended fields.
+The example below shows a course with extended fields.

 ```json
 {